Hundred Family Surnames: Form

 The next four, Zhou 周, Wu 吳, Zheng 鄭, and Wang 王, were the surnames of the other wives of Qian Chu, the last king of Wuyue.

 Complete text

 This text is written in Traditional Chinese.
 Note that several of these characters may link to the same article.

 Prevalence in modern times

 In 2013 the Fuxi Institution compiled a ranking of the 400 most common surnames in China.

 Under 300th most common

-According to the study, the following surnames are not among the 300 most common surnames:
+According to the study, the following surnames from the Hundred Family Surnames are not among the 300 most common surnames: